 Our attachments can be limiting when our attention is hijacked by things we prefer, that feel good, or that appeal to us.
 We are conditioned to relentlessly pursue the things we are attached to and we work hard to sustain them.
 In addition, we cling to ideas or beliefs about the way things should be.
 In this relentless pursuit of desires and preferences, we fail to notice much of what is here in the present moment – including the fact that nothing outside of us brings true lasting happiness.
 How can we be free when we are chained to concepts that define our reality?

 Our aversions can be equally limiting, because we spend so much time and energy avoiding, pushing away, distracting ourselves from, ignoring, denying, or fighting against things we don’t like.
-When we are very irritated or annoyed by some thing or someone, we often fail to recognize that we are gazing into a mirror at some quality that we harbor in ourselves that needs some attention.
-How can we be free when we are perpetually on the run from perceived tormentors?
+When we are very irritated or annoyed by some thing or someone, we often fail to recognize that we are gazing into a mirror at some quality that we harbor in ourselves that needs some attention – or we are denying our interconnection and shared humanity.
+How can we be free when we are perpetually on the run from or raging against our tormentors?

 Fortunately there are ways to begin to transcend these limiting attitudes and behaviors.
 The most important step is to recognize them in ourselves and better understand them.
 This takes courage, curiosity and devotion.
 Self-awareness can be cultivated through mindfulness practices such as meditation and yoga.
 Through these practices, we develop the skill of non-judgmentally observing what arises in us in any given situation, which eventually allows us some space to consider rather than to merely react.
 Mindfulness practices give us the opportunity to: